What is Defamation? Illinois’s Definition of Defamation

 Most states typically fall in the one to two year range for bringing defamation actions, however there are several states who have even more nuanced laws.
 For example, Arkansas and Rhode Island both impose a one-year statute of limitations to slander actions, while applying a three-year statute of limitations to libel suits.

-For a comprehensive state-by-state guide for slander and libel statutes of limitations, check out this comprehensive blog post here.
+For a comprehensive state-by-state guide for slander and libel statutes of limitations, check out our Complete Guide to Online Defamation Law.

-Ohio-based defamation Aaron Minc and his team of defamation removal attorneys have litigated in over 19 states and 3 countries, and have secured hundreds of online removals and takedowns.
-Aaron and his team know who to work with and how to work with them in order to secure a permanent and quick online defamation removal.
+Our defamation removal attorneys have litigated in over 19 states and 3 countries, and have secured hundreds of online removals and takedowns.
+We know who to work with and how to work with them in order to secure a permanent and quick online defamation removal.

 It’s never too late to take back your reputation and identity.